oliverschwarz/bretterwelten/README.md

 The first week went by with a lot of changes, but from now on (10/20/2016) I will keep a changelog of the things I will add or extend.

+### 2016-10-21

+* Introducing a hand-made logo, sketched on the iPad and using it as headline / home link (I am not so comfortable with this, but that's how it is for the time being)

 ### 2016-10-20

 * Simplified the open graph function ```bw_open_graph``` in ```src/functions.php```